kartik298/listed-assigment-/README.md

 One of the standout features of this project is the dynamic linear chat and pie chart, which are constructed using data fetched from the API: ![https://datausa.io/api/data?drilldowns=Nation&measures=Population](https://datausa.io/api/data?drilldowns=Nation&measures=Population).

-Additionally, I have implemented a logout function that allows users to easily sign out, redirecting them back to the login screen for a smooth user experience.

-Through this project, I aimed to create a user-friendly and visually appealing dashboard, combining the power of React.js, Google authentication, SCSS, and dynamic data visualization.
-I believe it provides a seamless user experience and contributes to effective data presentation and management.

 ## Screenshots